• Skip to main content

 3. Right-click, and select to export to ColorChecker Passport

-This morning there was a message from X-Rite support which said “Based on the support issue you submitted, we have attached a PDF file of a Knowledge Base Article as a potential solution.”
-I opened the PDF file, followed the simple steps, lo and behold program started working like magic.
 In case you may have a similar problem, I am sharing the steps necessary to fix it.
 Keep in mind that my problem was that not only the plugin was not working but I could not even start the Passport.exe from the desktop.
-If your problem is similar to mine you may follow the steps below.
+If your problem is like mine, you may follow the steps below.
 They do not do anything drastic and can easily be reversed if it does not solve your problem.
 Here are the simple steps that resolved my problem (and the official X-Rite page which repeats the same information):

 1. Open control panel and select System